drazendee/theShortcut_AzureAcademy/README.md

 The Shortcut in collaboration with Microsoft present the Azure Certification Course.

-The program consists of a 4 week training in which participants will be coached with the goal of getting certified in Azure Fundamentals (AZ-900).
+The program consists of a 8 week training in which participants will be coached with the goal of getting certified in Azure Fundamentals (AZ-900).

-Training sessions will be held each Tuesday from 17:00-20:00 (April 9 - May 28)
+Training sessions will be held each Tuesday from 17:00-18:30 and on Thursdays we'll focus on peer support, discussions and hands-on practise with Azure from 17:00 - 18:30.

 ## Schedule

 Date | Topic | Presenter
 ---------- | ---- | ----
-27/08/2019 | Cloud Concepts | Drazen Dodik, Sr. Azure Developer Relations at Microsoft 29/08/2019 | (optional) Cloud Adoption Framework and "Hello World" | Drazen Dodik, Sr. Azure Developer Relations at Microsoft 03/09/2019 | Core Azure Services | Jani Nevalainen, Lead Architect, Microsoft Technologies at Tieto.
+27/08/2019 | Cloud Concepts | Drazen Dodik, Sr. Azure Developer Relations at Microsoft 29/08/2019 | Cloud Adoption Framework and "Hello World" | Drazen Dodik, Sr. Azure Developer Relations at Microsoft 03/09/2019 | Core Azure Services | Jani Nevalainen, Lead Architect, Microsoft Technologies at Tieto.
-05/09/2019 | (optional) Hands-on with Core Azure Services | Drazen Dodik, Sr. Azure Developer Relations at Microsoft 10/09/2019 | Security, Privacy and Trust | Karl Ots, Chief Consulting Officer at Zure 12/09/2019 | (optional) Hands-on with Azure | Drazen Dodik, Sr. Azure Developer Relations at Microsoft 17/09/2019 | Pricing and support | TBA
+05/09/2019 | Hands-on with Core Azure Services | Drazen Dodik, Sr. Azure Developer Relations at Microsoft 10/09/2019 | Security, Privacy and Trust | Karl Ots, Chief Consulting Officer at Zure 12/09/2019 | Hands-on with Azure | Drazen Dodik, Sr. Azure Developer Relations at Microsoft 17/09/2019 | Pricing and support | TBA
-19/09/2019 | (optional) Hands-on with Azure | TBA
+19/09/2019 | Hands-on with Azure | TBA
-24/09/2019 | What to expect and how to prepare for a certification? | TBA 26/09/2019 | (optional) Self-paced with hands-on with Azure | The Shortcut team 01/10/2019 | Azure Architecture (whiteboarding) | TBD 03/10/2019 | Azure Architecture (whiteboarding) | TBD 08/10/2019 | Office Hours (Book a slot from the coach) | TBD
+24/09/2019 | What to expect and how to prepare for a certification? | TBA 26/09/2019 | Self-paced with hands-on with Azure | The Shortcut team 01/10/2019 | Azure Architecture (whiteboarding) | TBD 03/10/2019 | Azure Architecture (whiteboarding) | TBD
+08/10/2019 | Office Hours (Book a slot from the coach) | TBD